Knighthood recognises work of all officers, says Police Scotland chief

 Ms MacArthur, 60, who has been with the officer for 25 years, added: “It’s really nice that he has got it.
 It’s well deserved.”

-Meanwhile, Olympic champion curlers Victoria Drummond and Mili Smith were made MBEs during Wednesday morning’s ceremony.
+Meanwhile, Olympic champion curlers Victoria Drummond and Mili Smith were made MBEs during Wednesday’s ceremony.

 Drummond, 29, who worked throughout the pandemic as a nurse at Forth Valley Hospital in Larbert near Falkirk, said it was a “really special” day.